 - Kick the Dog: Mestema relates a story about how, as a boy, he once covered a cat in tar and lit it on fire to watch it become "a howling torch."

 - Living Statue: Paul fights one on the first world he gets sent to.

 - Magical Computer: Even before the sorcery gets involved, Paul's devices can change traffic signals and hack ATMs, and are mounted on his glasses.
-After it gets turned into a Super Wrist Gadget, it can shoot laser beams, create solid energy bars, and create dragons, just like a Green Lantern Ring.
+Apparently he created it by accident and could never replicate it.
+After it gets turned into a Super Wrist-Gadget, it can shoot laser beams, create solid energy bars, and create dragons, just like a Green Lantern Ring.

 - Meaningful Name: The X-CaliBR8 system is a play on the name of the sword Excalibur.